paraiccooney/simon_game/README.md

 ## Technologies Utilised
 **Jasmine** - this project utilises Jasmine to assist with testing (further outlined below) **Bootstrap** - Bootstrap's flexbox use was adopted to arrange for a more productive outlay build.
+It was also used to encorporate a mobile first design approach.
 **jQuery** - was used to simplify DOM manipulation.

 ## TESTING